Literary Halloween Costumes

 Halloween is here, you need a costume, and you’re looking for unique and easy.
-Character costumes are the way to go.
+Then literary Halloween costumes are the way to go.
 Dressing up like your favorite character is the perfect way to meet others at Halloween parties who share your obsession or a great way to build something for your next cosplay opportunity.

 Here are nine costume ideas, just for you.
 All are easy, but you can make them more complex if you have extra time.
 However, face paint and a black clock go a long way on Halloween.

 If you want exclusivity on a costume at a party, this completely badass and totally easy 2019 book character is the way to go.
 Gideon the Ninth is a swordswoman of the Ninth House, ready to protect her Necromancer during a challenge set by the undead Emperor.

 Needed: Black and white face paint, to paint a skull on your face.
 Aviator sunglasses.
 Black clothing.